Homepage > Journal > Quantitative research in UX

 Quantitative research examples

-This kind of insight and knowledge can be gained from Qualitative Research.
+This kind of insight and knowledge can be gained from qualitative user research.

 It also poses challenges for UX researchers to statistically process and interpret the results.